mroussak/BUS_Deep_Learning/README.md

 ![validation_set_results_w_normals.png](static/validation_set_results_w_normals.png)

-Considerable imporovement were obtained over the standard u-net architecture
+Considerable imporovement was obtained over the standard u-net architecture

 IOU 6.8% improvement from u-net with no augmentation and no batch normalization to res-unet with no augmentation and no batch normalization